Special Kitty Cat Food Review Summary

 Its Canned Food Is a Bit Better

-If you check out the labels on one of its canned foods, you’ll see water as the first ingredient.
+You’ll see water as the first ingredient if you check out the labels on one of its canned foods.
 This is fairly typical for wet cat foods (it has to get wet somehow, after all), and since most cats don’t drink enough water, giving them plenty of moisture is always a good idea.

-After that, though, the next ingredient is usually an organ meat, like liver.
+After that, the next ingredient is usually an organ meat, like liver.
 While you might not care for liver, your cat will love it, and it’s full of all sorts of nutrients that aren’t found in leaner cuts of meat.
-It’s a good thing to see it listed so highly on these labels.
+Seeing it listed so highly on these labels is a good thing.

-Once you get past the liver, though, you’ll find fillers like wheat gluten, soy flour, and modified food starch, as well as animal by-products.
+Once you get past the liver, you’ll find fillers like wheat gluten, soy flour, modified food starch, and animal by-products.

 It Has a Limited Number of Special Recipes

-It doesn’t have a dedicated senior formula nor weight management or sensitive stomach options.
+It doesn’t have a dedicated senior formula, weight management, or sensitive stomach options.
 It has a “complete nutrition” option and a “naturals” line, which is its high-end option.
-It’s the best of the bunch, but it mainly just involves shuffling around cheap ingredients.
+It’s the best of the bunch but mainly involves shuffling around cheap ingredients.

-If your cat has any sort of special dietary needs, don’t expect Special Kitty to be able to accommodate them.
+If your cat has any special dietary needs, don’t expect Special Kitty to be able to accommodate them.

 Despite Its Flaws, Cats Seem to Love the Taste

-Most cats gobble this stuff down, so you shouldn’t have any difficulty convincing your cat to eat it.
-There are literally hundreds of user reviews on Walmart’s website attesting to the fact that cats find this stuff to be delicious.
+Most cats gobble Special Kitty up, and you shouldn’t have any difficulty convincing your cat to eat it.
+There are hundreds of user reviews on Walmart’s website attesting to the fact that cats find it delicious.